swfly/AutoSong/readme.md

 Machine learning and generative modeling are no joke.
 Everything feels obvious in hindsight, but incredibly hard when you're stuck.
-This process — of hitting walls, debugging ideas, and slowly forming intuition — is what makes research difficult… and meaningful.
+This process — of hitting walls, debugging ideas, and slowly forming intuition — is what makes research difficult and meaningful.